poyalex/Team-Amazon-Optimized-API-Deliverable/readme.md

 -With our artillery testing we were able to find that there is a limit to the load our API can handle.
 -Alot of our API optimization happened in testing our code.
 We brokedown what the purpose our code was and what was needed to acheive that.
 ## Project challenges:
 -Our main challenges were encounted when testing our code via JEST.
-We specifically found challenges in isolating where our code was going wrong whether that be in how we wrote our tests or in how we wrote our controllers.
+We specifically found challenges in isolating where our code was going wrong whether that be in how we wrote our tests or in how we wrote our controllers.clear